-We are developing our cancer product candidates internally, while developing vaccine product candidates for infectious diseases primarily in collaboration with corporate partners Merck and Aventis Pasteur.
-We have a license agreement allowing Centocor to use our naked DNA technology to develop and market gene-based vaccines for the potential treatment of types of cancer.
+We are developing our cancer product candidates independently, while developing vaccine product candidates for infectious diseases primarily in collaboration with corporate partners Merck and Aventis Pasteur.
+We have a license agreement allowing Centocor to use our naked DNA technology to develop and market three specific gene-based vaccines for the potential treatment of certain types of cancer.
 We have an agreement with Boston Scientific for the use of our technology in catheter-based intravascular gene delivery.
 We have an agreement with Aventis Pharma to use our gene delivery technology to deliver neurological proteins for neurodegenerative diseases.
-We have agreements with Pfizer for use of our technology for

-${\tt DNA-based}$ delivery of the rapeutic proteins in animal health applications and with Merial for use of our technology for ${\tt DNA}$ vaccines in animal infectious disease targets.
+We have agreements with Pfizer for use of our technology for DNA-based delivery of therapeutic proteins in animal health applications and with Merial for use of our technology for DNA vaccines in animal infectious disease targets.

-In February 2000, Vical and Human Genome Sciences, Inc., or HGS, signed a reciprocal royalty-bearing license.
+In February 2000, Vical and HGS signed a reciprocal royalty-bearing license.
 Under the agreement, Vical has the option to license exclusively up to three genes from HGS for gene-based product development.
 HGS has the option to license Vical's patented naked DNA gene delivery technology for use in up to three gene-based products.
-In addition, we granted an exclusive, royalty-bearing license to Vascular Genetics Inc., or VGI, a company in which HGS is a major shareholder, for naked DNA delivery of Vascular Endothelial Growth Factor-2, a protein with potential use for revascularization.
+In addition, we granted an exclusive, royalty-bearing license to VGI, a company in which HGS is a major shareholder, for naked DNA delivery of Vascular Endothelial Growth Factor-2, a protein with potential use for revascularization.

-Effective June 30, 2000, Alain B. Schreiber, M.D., President and CEO, and member of the Board of Directors, left the company, and the Board of Directors has commenced a search for a replacement.
-During the transition, R. Gordon Douglas, Jr., M.D., Chairman of the Board of Vical, is assuming a more active role in managing the strategic direction of the Company.
+Effective June 30, 2000, Alain B. Schreiber, M.D., President and CEO, and member of the Board of Directors, left the company to pursue a career in the investment community.
+The Board of Directors has commenced a search for a replacement.
+During the transition, R. Gordon Douglas, M.D., Chairman of the Board of Vical, is assuming a more active role in managing the strategic direction of the company.
 Deirdre Y. Gillespie, M.D., formerly Executive Vice President and Chief Business Officer, was elected Chief Operating Officer and assumed additional operating responsibilities.